ShaderFrog/glsl-parser/README.md

 - glsl version switch to support glsl es 3 vs 1?
 - Figure out the preprocessor strategy
 - Verify every node type has a generator
+- "attribute" isn't used in GLSL ES 1.0 version parsing yet

 # What?